How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 Vacuum / Shop Vac

 Dust control is an issue that you will want to be aware of.
 Most scroll saws have a dust port to attach a shop vac to.
-I usually don’t worry too much about it other than every few minutes clean up the dust to keep it from getting out of control.
-You should wear a dust mask as well, especially if you use some exotics woods.
+I usually don’t worry too much about it other than every few minutes to clean up the dust to keep it from getting out of control.
+You should wear a dust mask as well, especially if you use some exotic wood.

 Drill Press /Drill